 When you set a non-admin User object as security equal to the Admin user, you grant the user all the privileges of the Admin user.
-The Admin-equivalent privileges cannot be restricted by rights set for that User object through explicit trustee assignment, security equivalence to other groups or other users, or inheritance.
-For information, see Section 5.2, "Configuring a Non-Admin User to be an Admin-Equivalent User," on page 46.
+These privileges cannot be restricted by rights for that User object through explicit trustee assignment, security equivalence to other groups or other users, or inheritance.
+For information, see Section 5.2, "Configuring a Non-Admin User to be an Admin-Equivalent User," on page 40.

 Granting a user Admin-equivalence might be desired if the Admin-equivalent user has broad responsibilities for eDirectory and file system management.
-However, it provides more privileges than are needed if the administrator tasks you want to the user to perform has limited management responsibilities.
+However, it provides more privileges than are needed if the administrator role you want to define has limited management responsibilities.

-To increase security or to support a distributed administration model, you can create a special User object for a specific management role and restrict file system and eDirectory rights required based on its administration responsibilities.
-You can set other User objects with security equal to that special User object.
-On Linux, ensure that you understand whether these users also need to belong to specific management groups or be enabled with Linux User Management (LUM).
-For an example of how to set up a special GroupWise administrator identity and assign the appropriate eDirectory rights and file system rights, see "Assigning Rights Based on Administration Responsibilities" in the GroupWise 8 Administration Guide.
+To increase security or to support a distributed administration model, you can create a special object for the administrator role and restrict file system and eDirectory rights required based on their administration responsibilities.
+For an example of how to set up a special GroupWise administrator identity and assign the appropriate eDirectory rights and file system rights, see "Assigning Rights Based on Administration Responsibilities" in the GroupWise 2012 Administration Guide.